I Wanna Be The Very Best At Marketing, Like No One Ever Was

 Who knew Nintendo would be the ones?
 In hindsight, I suppose it was obvious.
 They always were making the products that shaped so much of the gaming landscape—so why not the real landscape?
 It worked for Apple.

-So, instead, I’ll do what I tend to do in these articles: show you how this has some serious marketing potential.
+I’ll do what I tend to do in these articles: show you how this has some serious marketing potential.
 Because, when you already have this many people playing, and a built-in fan-base like Pokémon, we all stand to have a little benefit.

 Are you a business owner per chance?
 Well, you could be a gym, now couldn’t you?